Alex Maiolo: Activism

 Maiolo is an advocate for health care reform in the United States, particularly the issue of health insurance access for musicians and other creative professionals.
 He supports a comprehensive national health insurance plan for all United States citizens.

 He has presented on the need for affordable health insurance options for musicians at conferences including South by Southwest, CMJ Music Marathon, the SF MusicTech Summit, the Creative Chicago Expo, and the Pitchfork Music Festival.
 He has been interviewed on the subject for publications including Pitchfork Media, Spin, the Chicago Tribune, Crawdaddy!, Time, and contributed op-eds to the Chicago Tribune and Billboard.

-Since 2001, Maiolo has worked with the national non-profit organization Future of Music Coalition.
+From 2001 until 2017, Maiolo has worked with the national non-profit organization Future of Music Coalition.
 In 2005, Maiolo and the Future of Music Coalition received a grant from the Nathan Cummings Foundation to develop the Health Insurance Navigation Tool (HINT), a free service offering musicians advice and information about their health insurance options.

 On May 28, 2010, Maiolo and other Carrboro-area musicians performed in a tribute concert remembering recently deceased Big Star lead singer Alex Chilton.
 Because Chilton was uninsured at the time of his death, Chilton's widow opted to donate the proceeds of the concert to HINT.

 In 2016 he had a featured role in the film Boycott Band, a mockumentary produced by McKinney to call attention to the futility of North Carolina's House Bill 2, also known as Bathroom Bill, which discriminates against transgender people.
 It received high praise from trade journals such as Adweek.